MaxRan92/StockBook/README.md

 #### Navigation

-TESTING TO BE INSERTED HERE
+Forms, views, urls and api TESTING RESULTS TO BE INSERTED HERE